Indian Pahari Artwork

 Both the Basholi and Kangra styles further branch out into many more styles.
 India had many ancient art schools that taught artisans these painting styles.
 One such example was the Basholi School of Pahari paintings that started around 1690.
 Today, you may have to attend modern art schools in India to specialise in this art form.
 But, you could still find folk artists who have passed on the skill through generations in their families.

-Today, Indian Pahari Artwork in museums tell the stories of holy Hindu texts, kings and scenes from famous Indian poetry.
+Indian Pahari Artwork in museums tell us the stories of holy Hindu texts, kings and scenes from famous Indian poetry.
 Digital Illustrations of Pahari Artwork can easily cater to brand campaigns.
 That is to say, this old folk art tradition has found a way to enter the scope of digital art and design.

 Related Posts: